ttdoucet/ttdoucet.github.io/mnist/index.md

 Along the way I became a fan of PyTorch, and switched to it from TensorFlow.

-But I admit that the stuff I see in the alpha version of TensorFlow 2.0 is pretty neat---in particular the explicit representation of differentiation in tf.GradientTape and the economy of expression afforded by tf.function.
+But the stuff I see in the alpha version of TensorFlow 2.0 is pretty neat---in particular the explicit representation of differentiation in tf.GradientTape and the economy of expression afforded by tf.function.

-Someday maybe I will be able to write machine learning models directly in NumPy, without the dialectal distractions of PyTorch, and gradients just where I want them as with TF2.
+Someday maybe I will be able to write machine learning models directly in NumPy, without the dialectal distractions of PyTorch, and with gradients just where I want them as with TF2.
 Will it come to pass?

 The [code] for my model, and a [Python notebook] which demonstrates it,